Universiteit Leiden

 Naomi Grooteboer

-Graduated in Philosophy, Global and Comparative philosophy
+Graduated in the MA Philosophy specialization Global and Comparative Philosophy

 "Having finished my bachelor’s in philosophy, this master’s has offered me the deepening of my studies that I was looking for.
 I was able to focus my studies on those contexts that I found most interesting, whilst also keeping an eye on philosophies from other cultures.
 Especially the discussions with teachers and fellow students were wonderful; those were exactly the intercultural philosophical debates that this program wants to accentuate."